markaggar/Water-Monitor/README.md

 - Include synthetic flow in detectors - allow detectors to see synthetic flow
 - Include synthetic flow in daily analysis - allow intelligent leak analysis to see synthetic flow

+### Analysis Engine Schedule

+The intelligent leak detection analysis engine automatically runs daily at **3:10 AM local time** to:

+- Analyze yesterday's water usage patterns
+- Update baseline statistics for anomaly detection
+- Build context-aware usage profiles

+**Note:** Analysis only runs when "Enable Intelligent Leak Detection" is enabled.
+You can also manually trigger analysis using the `water_monitor.analyze_yesterday` service.

 ## Reconfiguration

 - Open Settings → Devices & Services → Water Monitor → Configure.